aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 ```

 The sequence number for an account indicates the number of transactions that have been sent from that account.
-It is incremented by one every time a transaction sent from that account is executed and stored in the Diem Blockchain.
+It is incremented by one every time a transaction sent from that account is executed and stored in the Aptos Blockchain.
 To learn more, refer to [sequence number](/reference/glossary#sequence-number).

-### Add Fake Diem Coins to Alice’s and Bob’s accounts
+### Add Fake Aptos Coins to Alice’s and Bob’s accounts

-Adding fake Diem Coins with no real-world value to accounts on testnet is done via Faucet.
+Adding fake Aptos Coins with no real-world value to accounts on testnet is done via Faucet.
 Faucet is a service that runs along with the testnet.
 This service only edocs/transactions/basics-life-of-txnxists to facilitate minting coins for testnet and will not exist for mainnet.
-Faucet creates Diem Coins with no real-world value.
-Assuming you’ve [created Alice’s and Bob’s account](#create-accounts-for-alice-and-bob), with index 0 and index 1 respectively, you can follow the steps below to add fake Diem Coins to both accounts.
+Faucet creates Aptos Coins with no real-world value.
+Assuming you’ve [created Alice’s and Bob’s account](#create-accounts-for-alice-and-bob), with index 0 and index 1 respectively, you can follow the steps below to add fake Aptos Coins to both accounts.

-#### Step 1: Add 110 Diem Coins to Alice’s account
+#### Step 1: Add 110 Aptos Coins to Alice’s account

-To mint fake Diem Coins and add them to Alice’s account, enter this command:
+To mint fake Aptos Coins and add them to Alice’s account, enter this command:

-`diem% account mint 0 110 XUS`
+`aptos% account mint 0 110 XUS`

 * 0 is the index of Alice’s account.
-* 110 is the amount of fake Diem Coins to be added to Alice’s account.
+* 110 is the amount of fake Aptos Coins to be added to Alice’s account.
-* XUS is the currency code for the fake Diem Coins
+* XUS is the currency code for the fake Aptos Coins

 A successful account “mint” command will also create Alice’s account on the blockchain.
-Note that “minting” on Testnet means adding new fake Diem Coins to an account.
+Note that “minting” on Testnet means adding new fake Aptos Coins to an account.

 Sample output on success: